• Skip to primary navigation

 Carne Deshebrada (Shredded Beef)

 Carne Deshebrada (Shredded Beef) cooked to tender perfection in a savory tomato sauce with onions, peppers, olives and cilantro.
 Serve with a side of rice for a complete meal!
-Comfort food at its best!
+This is comfort food at its best!

 5 from 2 votes